Kez123man/Netflix_first_project/README.md

 GROUP BY 1
 ```

--- 11. List all tv shows that are international shows
+-- 11. List all tv shows that are international shows.

 ```sql
 SELECT * FROM netflix